 The plan listed below is designed to provide suggestions for sequencing your major courses, but there are also other ways to sequence most majors.
 This plan is meant to provide aid in early, provisional planning.
 Please consult with your academic advisor to make strategic academic decisions about which courses to take each semester.

-Sample Four Year Plan: Physics, Pre-Engineering, Beginning with Calculus I
+Sample Plan for Semesters 1-4: Physics, Pre-Engineering, Beginning with Calculus I

 FALL - Semester 1